j-d-liu/math-worksheets/README.md

-# ✏️ Grade 3 Math Drill Generator
+# ✏️ Free math worksheet creator

 I created this tool because I couldn't find a simple, ad-free math worksheet generator for my daughter.
 Most existing websites were either cluttered with ads, required a subscription, or had messy print layouts that wasted paper.